 This is a brief overview of a journey from failure to redemption.

-For those who aren’t aware: at the age of 18, I failed a mock A-Level English Literature exam on the seventeenth-century poet, Andrew Marvell.
+At the age of 18, I failed a mock A-level English Literature exam on the seventeenth-century poet, Andrew Marvell.
 Eleven years later, I submitted a doctoral thesis on him.

 How the hell does that happen?

 Firstly, in case you think I’m exaggerating the impact of a single poor result – I’m not.
 As you’ll see below, I was capable of even worse during A2 Economics, which was supposedly my ‘best’ subject.

 The truth is, I’m not particularly clever.
 I’m not well-read.
 I’m not particularly talented.
 On a bad day, I still get described as ‘one out of ten’ or told by the National Archives that I’m a bloody awful candidate for a job.

 What happened was that I developed a craving for Marvell’s poetry that became a passion, and the inability to accomplish that properly at the age of 18 would not deter me from having another go.